EmmaPuls/moodterm/README.md

 #### Changes
 - Switching to using Rust
 - Created a simple pty terminal emulator
+- Added a basic UI using cacao

 #### Next steps
 - Learning more Rust
+- Create modules to seperate the concerns of my program
+- Add user interfaces for reading and writing to the terminal
-- Creating a UI to use the terminal emulator
+- Passing the terminal emulator to the UI

 ### 2024-09-28
 #### Changes